kbaseapps/HTMLFileSetServ/README.md

 HTMLFileSetServ
 ===============

-Service for serving the content of a HTMLFileSet object as HTML files.
+Service for serving the contents of a workspace object as HTML files.

 **Note:** expects the scratch space defined in the deploy.cfg to be a separate space *per server instance*.
 Multiple server instances writing to the same scratch space will cause errors.

-Currently only supports the HTMLFileSetUtils.HTMLFileSet type.

 API:
 ----

-X/Y/Z is a reference to a workspace object of the HTMLFileSet type.
+X/Y/Z is a reference to a workspace object.
 X is the workspace name or id
 Y is the object name or id
 Z is the version number, or '-' to indicate the latest version.

-[zipfile identifier] is a portion of the url that specifies which html zip file to retrieve from the workspace object if the object contains multiple zip files (or references to zip files).
+[zipfile identifier] is a portion of the url that specifies which html zip file to retrieve from the workspace object if the object may contain multiple zip files (or references to zip files).
 The identifier is type specific.